ricardojoserf/TrickDump/README.md

 - **Lock**: Get OS information using RtlGetVersion.

-- **Shock**: Get SeDebugPrivilege privilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtGetNextProcess and GetProcessImageFileName and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.
+- **Shock**: Get SeDebugPrivilege privilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtGetNextProcess and NtQueryInformationProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.

 - **Barrel**: Get SeDebugPrivilege privilege, open a handle and then get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.